MicrosoftDocs/VBA-Docs/api/Outlook.Folder.InAppFolderSyncObject.md

 # Folder.InAppFolderSyncObject Property (Outlook)

-Returns or sets a  **Boolean** that determines if the specified folder will be synchronized with the e-mail server.
+Returns or sets a  **Boolean** that determines if the specified folder will be synchronized with the email server.
 Read/write.

 ## Syntax